osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Hellstorm       - Firey/explosive rain
-Hornet's Nest   - Creates an angry cloud of hornets which fly out and attack nearby tanks Hornet Swarm    - Releases multiple Hornet's Nests Instamountain   - Creates a mountain of dirt upon impacting the ground Laser Cannon    - Fires 3 regular laser shots at slightly different angles Lightning Bolt  - Fires from a random location creating a small cloud and lightning bolt Lightning Storm - Fires from a random location creating several lightning bolts over a few seconds
+Hornet's Nest   - Creates an angry cloud of hornets which fly out and attack nearby tanks Hornet Swarm    - Releases multiple Hornet's Nests Laser Cannon    - Fires 3 regular laser shots at slightly different angles Lightning Bolt  - Fires from a random location creating a small cloud and lightning bolt Lightning Storm - Fires from a random location creating several lightning bolts over a few seconds